ktchu/Math-Puzzle-Web/puzzles/6ry5z6dEs2cuzsFYLzheWR-puzzle.md

 ### Bonus

-3. Like most approximations, inequality in #2 is only true for certain values of $x$.
+3. Like most approximations, inequality in Problem #2 is only true for certain values of
+   $x$.
 For example, when $x$ is close to one, the left-hand side of the inequality is very large while the right-hand side approximately equal to $2$.

-   Find the largest value of $x$ the inequality is true for.
+   Find the largest value of $x$ that the inequality is true for.

 [Hints](6ry5z6dEs2cuzsFYLzheWR-hints.md)
 [Solutions](6ry5z6dEs2cuzsFYLzheWR-solutions.md)